ryanymt/monsoonknowledge/msk-openstack-ops/README.md

-# This modules are created to manage Monsoon Knowledge Lab environment
+# These roles are created to manage Monsoon Knowledge Lab environment

  Author: Ryan Ye Min Thein